monsoonmaelstrom/book2/book2.md

 “Please.
 This isn’t your ship the same way these aren’t my people,” I tell him flatly.

-Lewis raises his eyebrows slightly, and I think maybe he dips his head slightly in what might be a nod, but I’m not sure.
+Lewis raises his eyebrows slightly, and I think maybe he dips his head minutely in what might be a nod, but I’m not sure.

 “Whatever,” Lisette says.
 “Your mother wants you in the galley.”

 “Great,” I mutter as I leave Lewis and head that way.

-I find her in the galley waiting.
-Alex, Davy, Liam, and Christine are all there already.
+I find her in the galley, already waiting.
+Alex, Davy, Liam, and Christine are all there too.
 Davy is standing as far away from his mother as he can without making it obvious that’s what he’s doing.

 “When we return to Branton, you and Davy will gather your things.
-We will all be journeying from Branton to Corriven to take care of the administrative details.
+Then we will all be journeying from Branton to Corriven to take care of the administrative details.
 From Corriven, you and Davy will go to Dairuvar.
 Christine will accompany you.
 Alex and I will go to Avonare,” she says staring at me.

 “Fine,” I answer.
 I knew this was coming.
 I’ve been waiting.
 It’s not fine.